jackfsuia/Di-GUI-3Bv0.0/README.md

 2. use a short grouding prompt rather than a long action prompt, and set the training max resolution to a low number.
 3. collect all sorts of icons from internet and synthesize the grounding data from them.
 4. use lora and unfreeze the ViT during training.
+# Acknowledgement
+Work by Yannan Luo, Yongfei Dong, at BYD.